tpoliaw/enquiries/README.rst

-Answers
+Enquiries
 =========

-``Answers`` aims to provide a straightforward way to get decisions from your users.
+``enquiries`` aims to provide a straightforward way to get decisions from your users.
 It can offer multiple choice, yes/no or free text

 .. code-block:: python

-    import answers
+    import enquiries

     options = ['thing 1', 'thing 2', 'thing 3']
-    choice = answers.choose('Choose one of these options: ', options)
+    choice = enquiries.choose('Choose one of these options: ', options)

-    if answers.confirm('Do you want to write something?'): text = answers.freetext('Write something interesting: ')
+    if enquiries.confirm('Do you want to write something?'): text = enquiries.freetext('Write something interesting: ')
         print(text)

 Input for these questions is fully interactive and prevents any incorrect